 12. Skin toners can be instant coolers and refreshers if you are stuck in a hot car or travelling abroad.
 Get a toner from a great brand such as Liz Earle or one of the skin treatment sprays such as the Caudalie Beauty Elixir, as these come in fantastic spritzer bottles.
 These can be sprayed over make-up to instantly cool, rehydrate and refresh.
 Remember the skin treatment ingredients in these products makes them a rehydrator rather than the old fashioned technique of spraying cold water (which is a dehydrator), as they evaporate off the surface of the skin, taking away your natural hydration.

 13. A skin gel feels like a portable air-conditioning unit and can be a saviour in hot weather.
 Use it as an after-sun, body moisturiser or even apply during the night to cool you down.
-Choose your skincare gel favourite from SBC and of course my recommendation would be the aloe vera gel, but also check out the Decleor Energising Gel which have an instant cooling effect on the skin.If you are feeling really hot and flustered, apply the gel onto pulse points at the back of your neck, wrists and temples, as well as around your ankles, feet and calves, to give yourself a break from the heat during the day.
+Choose your skincare gel favourite from SBC and of course my recommendation would be the collagen gel, but also check out the Decleor Energising Gel which have an instant cooling effect on the skin.If you are feeling really hot and flustered, apply the gel onto pulse points at the back of your neck, wrists and temples, as well as around your ankles, feet and calves, to give yourself a break from the heat during the day.

 14. Remember, drinking water is the greatest beauty secret I can share with you, and at this time of year, women (and men) of all ages should keep water with them at all times and keep several bottles in the car, in your handbag, work bag and gym bag.
 This means that if you get stuck somewhere, you’ll be able to help your body regulate its temperature and keep cool and hydrated.